GiammaCarioca/rihanna.rest/README.md

 # 🫖 rihanna.rest

-A free REST API for random Rihanna quotes.
+A free REST API for Rihanna quotes.

 Fenty is always serving!
 Not only looks and bops but also wisdom!